 PEST: Model-Independent Parameter Estimation and Uncertainty Analysis

-“PEST” refers to a software package and to a suite of utility programs which supports it.
+“PEST” refers to a software package and to a number of suites of utility programs that support it.
 Collectively, these are essential tools in decision-support environmental modelling.

-PEST, the software package, automates calibration, and calibration-constrained uncertainty analysis of any numerical model.
+PEST, the software package, automates highly-parameterized calibration, and calibration-constrained uncertainty analysis of any numerical model.
 It interacts with a model through the model’s own input and output files.
 While estimating or adjusting its parameters, it runs a model many times.
 These model runs can be conducted either in serial or in parallel.
-PEST records what it does in easily-understood output files.
+Advanced dimensional-reduction methods can dramatically reduce the number of model runs required for attainment of a high level of model-to-measurement fit.

-PEST, the software suite, performs a plethora of tasks that assist and complement model parameter estimation and uncertainty analysis.
+PEST-support software suites perform a plethora of tasks that assist and complement model parameter estimation and uncertainty analysis.
 These include:

 • setup facilitation;